PortsMaster/PortMaster-Website/content/markdown/packaging.markdown

 # OR

-# Use symlinks to reroute that to a location within the ports folder.
+# Use bind_directories to reroute that to a location within the ports folder.

-$ESUDO rm -rf ~/.portfolder
-ln -sfv $GAMEDIR/conf/.portfolder ~/
+bind_directories $GAMEDIR/conf/.portfolder ~/

 # Port specific additional libraries should be included within the port's directory in a separate subfolder named libs.aarch64, libs.armhf or libs.x64
 export LD_LIBRARY_PATH="$GAMEDIR/libs.${DEVICE_ARCH}:$LD_LIBRARY_PATH"